 Amending HOA bylaws, covenants, declarations and deed restrictions.

 In Michigan, a homeowners association must regularly review and update its articles of incorporation, bylaws, covenants, declarations and deed restrictions.
-This is to ensure the HOA’s governing documents adequately address owners’ needs.
-Let us help with this complicated task.
+This is to ensure the Michigan HOA’s governing documents adequately address owners’ needs.
+Let our Michigan HOA attorneys help with this complicated task.

 When Should You Update Homeowners Association Governing Documents?

 As time passes, laws change and so does technology.
 And for newly formed homeowners associations, sometimes you don’t know what you don’t know.
 Here are common signs that your homeowners association’s bylaws, covenants, declarations and deed restrictions need to be updated.

 1. The articles of incorporation are dated prior to January 15, 2015.

 In 2015 and 2018, major revisions were made to the Michigan Nonprofit Corporation Act, MCL 450.2101, et. seq., Act 162 of 1982.

 - participation in meetings by electronic means